EpiphanySoft/oo/Readme.md

 <a name="_lifecycle">

-# Life-cycle
+# Life cycle

-The `Widget` class defines two [method chains](./docs/Mixins.md#_chains) (`ctor` and `dtor`) to manage object life-cycle.
-Method chains are a powerful construct that are explained in general elsewhere, but their role in object life-cycle should make their value clear.
+The `Widget` class defines two [method chains](./docs/Mixins.md#_chains) (`ctor` and `dtor`) to manage object life cycle.
+Method chains are a powerful construct that are explained in general elsewhere, but their role in object life cycle should make their value clear.

 The `ctor` method is called during object instantiation while `dtor` is called during destruction (initiated by `destroy()`).